GustaMagik/RSA_Security_Token/README.md

 7. Program your FPGA with the program

-## Please note that if you intend on using this product in an actual use case that:
+### Please note that if you intend on using this product in an actual use case:

 	-  There are attack vectors, limitations and improvments mentioned in project\_report.pdf (discussion)